 The Architectural Engineering Design Competition introduces engineering and architectural students to the conceptual design development of a structure.
 The exercise is intended to simulate day-to-day activities of a practicing engineer and architect, working together to find highly-functional and architecturally-expressive design solutions.

-Last year's winners for first and second prize are identified below.
-Special thanks go to the architects at Perkins + Will who helped judge the entries.
+Winning teams from last years competition are identified below.
+Special thanks go to Haeccity Studio Architecture who helped judge the entries.